Marnonel6/marnonel.github.io/_projects/(0) Autonomous_PX4_drone.md

 ![Drone1](https://github.com/Marnonel6/marnonel6.github.io/assets/60977336/72938bc9-56bb-4918-a3cf-ca0e6f9d8850)

 ### Future Work
+- Enhance RFID reader range during flight to at least 5[m] (currently limited to 1[m]).
+- Implement dynamic obstacle avoidance incorporating obstacle sensing with a lidar/depth sensors.
+- Introduce a dedicated mission state for autonomous drone charging, seamlessly resuming the mission afterward.
+- Construct a specialized landing dock to facilitate autonomous charging operations.
+- Complete the development of the autonomous charger circuit and seamlessly integrate it into the UAV system.

 ### Reference:
 - Mier_Fields2Cover_An_open-source_2023, Mier, Gonzalo and Valente, João and de Bruin, Sytze, IEEE Robotics and Automation Letters, Fields2Cover: An Open-Source Coverage Path Planning Library for Unmanned Agricultural Vehicles, 2023